kmaragos/authurl/README.md

 Well, this is why I built it.
 It might work in other cases (sites) out of the box or with some tinkering.

+Added search and email notification function.

 TODO
 ----

 * Make this more generic, turn it into a class or sth
-* Add search & download function for torrents (throw in a 'thanks' button click)
+* Add ~~search &~~ download function for torrents (throw in a 'thanks' button click)